VidiHawk/register-login-reactjs-mysql/node-js-jwt-auth/README.md

-# Node.js – JWT Authentication & Authorization example with JSONWebToken & Sequelize
+# Node.js – JWT Authentication & Authorization with JSONWebToken & Sequelize

+## Settings

+- User login token set to expire after 24 hours.
+To extend this period, update node-js-jwt-auth/app/controllers/auth.controller.js

 ## User Registration, User Login and Authorization process.
 The diagram shows flow of how we implement User Registration, User Login and Authorization process.